 The established criterion which the Christian accepts by faith is that the Bible is the word of God.
 The Christian accepts the Bible as being what it claims to be reflecting the mind of Christ.
-By adopting this presupposition, the believer has a basis from which to delve into the whole Bible with its hundreds of concepts vital to all aspects of human life.
+By

 The faith system of learning Bible truth is the only fair way for man to know and approach God.
 No one can claim personal credit for having believed the Bible, because even a person of very low intellectual ability can believe and understand Bible truth.
 Therefore, the faith system for acquiring doctrinal knowledge is perfectly fair and compatible with grace.
 It is the only method of learning which is commonly available to all members of the human race.